pyscf/pyscf.github.io/source/user/ci.rst

 ============

-Configuration interaction is a post-Hartree--Fock method, diagonalising the hamiltonian matrix.
+Configuration interaction is a post-Hartree--Fock method, diagonalising the many-electron Hamiltonian matrix.
 FCI includes all Slater determinants of appropriate symmetry in the eigenvector basis.
 CISD includes only those that differ from the Hartree--Fock determinant by at most two occupied spinorbitals.